nathanaelbosch/ProbNumDiffEq.jl/docs/src/tutorials/getting_started.md

 ## Next steps

 Check out one of the other tutorials:
-- "[Second Order ODEs and Energy Preservation](@ref)" explains how to solve second-order ODEs more efficiently while also better perserving energy or other conserved quantities;
+- "[Second Order ODEs and Energy Preservation](@ref)" explains how to solve second-order ODEs more efficiently while also better preserving energy or other conserved quantities;
-- "[Solving DAEs with Probabilistic Numerics](@ref)" demonstrates how to solve differential algebraic equatios in a probabilistic numerical way.
+- "[Solving DAEs with Probabilistic Numerics](@ref)" demonstrates how to solve differential algebraic equations in a probabilistic numerical way.